Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Introduction

 \subsection{What are these bootstrap methods estimating?}

 The bootstrap methods in \eqref{eq:efron_risk} and \eqref{eq:by_risk} are well-known and widely-used for estimating risk in normal means problems.
-Efron's estimator \eqref{eq:efron_risk} is natural in that it directly uses the parametric bootstrap to estimate optimism: \smash{$2 \sum_{i=1}^n \Cov(Y_i, g_i(Y))$}.
-The BY estimator \eqref{eq:by_risk} is arguably equally natural; writing
+Both are fairly natural.
+Efron's estimator \eqref{eq:efron_risk} directly uses the parametric bootstrap to estimate optimism: \smash{$2 \sum_{i=1}^n \Cov(Y_i, g_i(Y))$}.
+For the BY estimator \eqref{eq:by_risk}, writing

 we see that it can be motivated from the perspective of estimating degrees of freedom (rather than optimism) via the parametric bootstrap, since the conditional variance of the bootstrap draws (given $Y$) is $\alpha \sigma^2$.